Loading...

 Project Description

 Unlocking institutional markets for local farmers creates profitable market potential, opportunities to improve healthy food options, and greater community resilience.
 However, institutional local food procurement is often limited by contracts, seasonality, and supply chain logistics.
 Smaller county-based institutions, such as senior food services, can be more accessible and require year-round volumes that match well with small and mid-scale farms.
 In addition, senior food services are often connected to local government offices motivated to support the viability of local farmers and food businesses.
-Senior food services vary but may include home food delivery and congregate meal sites (such as Meals on Wheels) or produce box delivery programs.
-These services provide healthy, fresh foods to a growing older adult population that often experiences high levels of food insecurity.
+Senior food services vary but may include home food delivery and congregate meal sites or produce box delivery programs.
+These services provide healthy, fresh foods to a growing older adult population that often experiences high levels of isolation and food insecurity.
+Farm to Senior Services programs can provide much-needed nutritious food for older adults while increasing economic opportunities for local farmers and food businesses.

-This project will create and connect three county-based teams including Extension agents, food councils, farmers, intermediary food businesses, and institutional buyers.
-The project team aims to improve institutional procurement policy, address procurement challenges of county-based institutions, provide resources and technical assistance for farmers, and support increased availability of local foods for older adult populations in North Carolina.
-The project will be piloted in McDowell, Scotland, and Warren counties, selected based on their geographic variation, the existence of established food councils, and USDA designation as low income/low access areas.
-These models will be shared across North Carolina and nationally.
+Between 2020 and 2023, the NC Farm to Senior Services (F2SS) program supported programming in three pilot counties: McDowell, Scotland, and Warren Counties to learn how local food pathways could be created for county-run senior centers.
+The program supported three County F2SS Teams, which included Extension agents, food councils, farmers, intermediary food businesses, and institutional buyers.
+The project aimed to improve institutional procurement policy, address procurement challenges of county-based institutions, provide resources and technical assistance for farmers, and support increased availability of local foods for older adult populations in North Carolina.
+These three pilot counties were selected based on their geographic variation, existence of established food councils, and USDA designation as low income/low access areas.

 Community Partners